luyadev/luya.io/docs/guide/installation/cloud.md

 This chart illustrates what is required to make your Webserver stateless:

-1. a Database
+1. Database
 2. Caching Server (e.g. Memcached)
-3. S3 compataible Storage (for file uploads, assets, etc.) working as a CDN
+3. S3-compatible storage (for file uploads, assets, etc.) working as a CDN

-> There different solutions you can use, for example its not required to have a shared caching system, but its strongly recommended as a single request can warm a cache state for all webservers!
+> There different solutions you can use, for example it's not required to have a shared caching system, but it's strongly recommended as a single request can warm a cache state for all webservers!

 ## Dockerize your Application